RiotMachine/ArtistsForArtists/README.md

 - app.py

-    app.py contains, from top to bottom, containers for invalid url-handling, authentication, and site functionality.
     The <artistpage> variable pulled from URLs is key to the dynamic functioning of the site in its current iteration.

     Of particular note, displaywork(artistpage, worktitle) makes use of pandoc and pypandoc to dynamically format works.
 Works are stored in the dB as markdown and are converted using this software and wrapper into HTML upon user-access.